garethcheyne/PCF-FluentUi-AutoComplete-GooglePlaces/BuildDataversePCFSolution/templates/TROUBLESHOOTING.md

-# CI/CD Setup Guide for PCF BuildDataverseSolution
+# CI/CD Setup Guide for PCF BuildDataversePCFSolution

-This guide explains how to set up the BuildDataverseSolution system for both GitHub Actions and Azure DevOps pipelines.
+This guide explains how to set up the BuildDataversePCFSolution system for both GitHub Actions and Azure DevOps pipelines.

 ## Overview

-The BuildDataverseSolution system supports multiple CI/CD platforms:
+The BuildDataversePCFSolution system supports multiple CI/CD platforms:

 - **GitHub Actions** - Fully supported with automatic release creation
 - **Azure DevOps** - Fully supported with build and artifact publishing